karoltarasiuk/JSONChecker/README.md

 var invalid = 1;
 ```

+Simple check returns boolean value: either `true` or `false`.

-Output contains few informations, and the most important one is of course whether the object is valid or not, e.g.:
+Full output (after calling `getLastReport()` method) contains few informations, and the most important one is of course whether the object is valid or not, e.g.:
 ```
 {
     valid: true,        // or false